Spankh/Pattern-Printing-in-C-language/README.md

 7) Establish the row-to-column relationship.

 **IMPORTANT**
-  1) Always Dry Run your code by using pen paper in your initial stage learning.
+  1) Always Dry Run your code by using pen paper in your initial stage of learning.
-  2) When you are running in compiler/editor change some small variables values / printing variables / conditions to analize the changes in output.
+  2) When you are running in compiler/editor, do some small changes Like - variables values / printing variables / conditions to analize the changes in output.